jito-foundation/stakenet/programs/steward/README.md

 The following metrics are used to calculate the `score` and `yield_score`:

 - `mev_commission_score`: If max mev commission in `mev_commission_range` epochs is less than threshold, score is 1.0, else 0
-- `commission_score`: If any commission within the individual's validator history exceeds the threshold, score it 0.0, else 1.0.
-This effectively blacklists all validators who have rugged their commission.
+- `commission_score`: If any commission within the individual's validator history exceeds the historical_commission_threshold, score it 0.0, else 1.0.
+This effectively bans validators who have performed commission manipulation.
 - `blacklisted_score`: If validator is blacklisted, score is 0.0, else 1.0
 - `superminority_score`: If validator is not in the superminority, score is 1.0, else 0.0
 - `delinquency_score`: If delinquency is not > threshold in any epoch, score is 1.0, else 0.0